Informo/specs/content/information-distribution/source.md

 Where:

 <!--
-   The definition of `localisedString` here is the same than in trust-authority.md.
+   The definition of `localisedString` here is the same as in trust-authority.md.
 People changing it might want to also change it there (or remove this warning).
 -->